nn33sy/hinhesh/README.md

   - Biology engineering (Master degree) at UTC with a philosophy minor
   - Computer Science student at 42

-I like : creative programming, ecology X tech, art X tech I will start my internship at HypnoVR in Septembre.
+I like : creative programming, ecology X tech, art X tech, music, theatre, scenography

+I will start my internship at HypnoVR in Septembre.
 A french startup which makes VR environment for hypnotherapy.